Thad McIntosh Guyer

-Thad McIntosh Guyer (born January 29, 1950) is an American civil rights and whistleblower lawyer, lecturer and advisor with an international law practice based in Oregon.
+Thad McIntosh Guyer (born January 29, 1950) is an American civil rights and whistleblowing lawyer, lecturer and advisor with an international law practice based in Oregon.
 He is known for defending whistleblowers in retaliation cases at large institutions including the United Nations, World Bank, International Labour Organization and African Development Bank.

 He is a trial, appellate and international litigation attorney with the Government Accountability Project, a non-profit whistleblower rights organization based in Washington, DC.
 He has successfully represented many whistleblowers and has been involved with more than 40 published legal precedents in U.S. federal and state courts.

 Guyer developed an information theory framework for the proper functioning of whistleblower reporting channels that relies on entropy and Shannon information, among other concepts.
 The framework was first presented in Europe in 2021.

 Education and military service

 After graduating in 1969 from North Miami Senior High School in Miami, Guyer was conscripted through the military draft and fought in the U.S. Army during the Vietnam War.
 He was a member of the 199th Light Infantry Brigade, 25th Infantry Division.
 He earned the rank of Sergeant and received the Bronze Star for meritorious service after his one-year tour.
 He was honorably discharged in 1970.
 Guyer recounted his time in Vietnam for the U.S. Library of Congress's Veterans History Project.

 Guyer attended the Georgetown University Edmund A. Walsh School of Foreign Service and graduated in 1975 with a bachelor's degree in international law and politics.
 He graduated from Antioch School of Law in Washington, DC, in 1978.
 "What captured us about Antioch is that we were coming out of a mind-set of the antiwar movement of the '60s and had developed a case for activism," Guyer is quoted as saying.